 Discuss the potential long-term impact weight loss has on comorbid conditions’ outcomes and their associative healthcare costs.

 Purpose: Obesity is a complex, multifactorial disease that has reached epidemic proportions in the United States, with prevalence rates rising from 30.5% in 2000 to 42.4% in 2024.
 Recognized as a disease by the American Medical Association in 2013, obesity is associated with significant healthcare and economic burdens, increasing the risk of chronic conditions such as hypertension, diabetes, and cardiovascular disease.
 As the healthcare landscape shifts towards performance-based care models, pharmacists have expanded their responsibilities, particularly in primary care practices, where they are crucial in evaluating and managing medication therapy for loss numerous health conditions, including weight management.
-With their medication expertise and patient accessibility, pharmacists help patients and providers navigate drug access, facilitate dose titration, monitor therapy, and optimize patient outcomes.
+With their medication expertise and patient accessibility, pharmacists help patients and providers navigate drug access, facilitate dose titrations, monitor therapy, and optimize patient outcomes.
 This study reports out the implementation of a pharmacist weight-management clinic; it describes the various challenges and opportunities which occurred, and it seeks to compare the weight loss and metabolic outcomes between a pharmacist-led weight management service with standard care.

 Methods: A retrospective chart review was conducted to compare the weight loss and metabolic outcomes of patients enrolled in a pharmacist-led weight management service with standard care.
 The pharmacist-led group included patients referred for obesity management who attended at least two in-person clinic visits between October 1, 2024, and March 14, 2025.
 The standard care group includes patients who were seen by a physician, nurse practitioner (NP), or physician assistant (PA) and prescribed a weight-loss medication during the same time frame.
 Exclusion criteria include virtual visits, BMI < 27 kg/m², and completion of only 1 visit in the allotted timeframe.
 The primary endpoint of this study is the 12-month projected total body weight (TBW) loss of each patient based on 5% and 10% weight loss goals.
 Secondary endpoints include changes in body mass index (BMI), total weight loss, changes in cardiometabolic parameters (A1C, systolic and diastolic blood pressure, and lipid profiles), and projected financial impact of weight-loss on comorbid condition management.